May 07, 2019

 As Salesforce Delivery Manager, James is responsible for any Salesforce projects, consultancy and training within Solutions.
 He supports the strategic development of our Salesforce business and is our go-to-guy for anything Salesforce related.

-After graduating from the University of Derby with First Class BA (Hons) in Music with Music Technology, James joined Solutions in February 2018 as a CRM Consultant.
+James joined Solutions in February 2018 as a CRM Consultant.
 James has progressed his career within Solutions, becoming a Salesforce Certified Sales Cloud Consultant as well as a Salesforce Certified Administrator.

 Share this post